Nagoorin: Education

 Nagoorin State School is a government primary (Prep-6) school for boys and girls at 2 Ubobo Street (24.3516°S 151.2999°E).
 In 2017, the school had an enrolment of 12 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).

 There are no secondary schools in Boyne Valley.
-The nearest is Miriam Vale State School which offers secondary schooling to Year 10.
-For Years 11 and 12, the nearest schools are Gladstone State High School, Rosedale State School and Monto State High School.
+The nearest government secondary school is Miriam Vale State School which offers secondary schooling to Year 10.
+For Years 11 and 12, the nearest government secondary schools are Gladstone State High School in West Gladstone, Rosedale State School in Rosedale, and Monto State High School in Monto.